 Clues in the Zabur

-How was this going to be done?
+How would this happen?
 The plan of Allah was like a hidden treasure.
-But a few clues in the messages of the prophets of Zabur were given so that those who were seeking this Kingdom would understand, but the rest who were not interested would remain ignorant.
+But clues in the messages of Zabur were given so that those who were seeking His Kingdom would understand – but the rest who were not interested would remain ignorant.
 We look at these messages now.
-The plan centered on the coming Masih (which as we saw here = Messiah = Christ).
+The plan centred on the coming Masih (which as we saw here = Messiah = Christ).
 We have seen already in the Psalms of Zabur (inspired by King Dawud) that the predicted Masih had to come from the line of King Dawud (see here to review this).

-The Prophet Isaiah (PBUH) revealed that this plan of Allah would happen in a roundabout way.
-Isaiah’s book in Zabur was written during the period of the Dawud/David’s Royal dynasty (ca 1000 – 600 BC).
-When it was written (750 BC) the dynasty and the entire Israelite kingdom was corrupt – due to the thirst of their hearts.
+The Prophet Isaiah (PBUH) revealed how this plan of Allah would happen.
+Isaiah wrote his book in the Zabur during the period of Dawud/David’s Royal dynasty (ca 1000 – 600 BCE).
+When Isaiah was writing (750 BCE) the dynasty and the entire Israelite kingdom was corrupt – due to the thirst of their hearts.

-Isaiah (PBUH) was inspired to write a plea for the Israelites to return to Allah and to the practice and spirit of the Law of Musa.
-Isaiah also knew that this repentance and return would not happen and so he predicted that the Israelite nation would be destroyed and the royal dynasty would be shattered.
+Isaiah (PBUH) wrote a plea for the Israelites to return to Allah and to the practice and spirit of the Law of Musa.
+Isaiah also knew that this repentance and return would not happen and so he predicted that the Israelite nation would crumble and the royal dynasty would shatter.
 We saw here how this happened.
-In his prophesy he used a metaphor or image of the dynasty being like a great tree that would soon be cut down and only a stump would remain.
-This happened around 600 BC when the Babylonians destroyed Jerusalem and since that time no descendant of King David/Dawud has ever ruled in Jerusalem.
+In his prophesy he used a metaphor or image of the dynasty being like a great tree.
+That tree would soon be cut down and only a stump would remain.
+This happened around 600 BCE when the Babylonians destroyed Jerusalem and since that time no descendant of King David/Dawud has ever ruled in Jerusalem.

 But along with all these prophecies of coming destruction in his book, came this special message: